Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 This post includes affiliate links.
 If you decide to make a purchase through my link, I might get a small commission for it at no additional cost to you.
 Thank you for supporting Upcycle This DIY That!

 If you’re looking for a small but powerful saw that’s able to do all kinds of DIY work, this is the one you should go for.
-It’s versatile, great for any type of cuts from ripped to cross cuts and even plunge cuts.
+It’s versatile and great for any type of cuts from ripped to cross cuts and even plunge cuts.

 Its compact size and small weight mean that it’s very portable and useful in tight spaces and, most of all, it’s easy to use.
 Ease of use is one of the most important aspects for me since I only have little time for my projects, and I don’t want to spend most of it setting up my power tools.